KabanEOS/CircleGen/README.md

-Go to wiki the tab to see draw and basic explanation of code.
+Go to thw wiki tab to see whiteboard draw and basic explanation of code with pseudo code, pseudo uml.